 - In-app purchases – In this case, users make purchases in the app while using it from time to time.
 This business model has been well leveraged by mobile gaming applications.
 For example, some mobile games make players buy extra lives if they lose too much and can’t wait to continue playing, or buy credits in order to afford a better car, better tennis rack, etc. Candy Crush makes its users buy new lives if their free lives are over and they can’t wait for 24-48 hours when free lives have refreshed to continue playing.
 Using this style, Candy Crush became one of the biggest companies in the world, making millions of dollars a month.

 - Subscriptions – Users have to subscribe for a particular period of time that automatically renews.
-This has been utilized a lot by health and fitness apps which makes users pay for workout plans and virtual coaches to guide them through weight loss or weight gain programs.
+This has been utilized a lot by health and fitness apps which makes users pay virtual coaches for workout plans to guide them through weight loss or weight gain programs.
 Users subscribe on a monthly/yearly basis to continue using the app.

 2) Visualize the potential growth using data

 Create a simple excel sheet and list all the parameters that you believe would be indicating growth for your company.
 For example, revenues collected spreading over a period of 12 months, costs per installation, viral users, the viral coefficient, user retention (considers the churn rates and how long people stay on your app after the first install and signup), monetization, advertising, marketing campaigns, profits, investor costs, etc.

 Luckily, you don’t have to create your Excel file from scratch.
 We understand you might not be an Excel formulas guru so check out mKPI.calc or Klipfolio for ready-made digitization files of all the KPIs with descriptions that make it easy to understand.